RockHong/vim-env/VimGeneralHelp.md

 copy vim content into system clipboard select content, "*y   (test in windows)

+###copy & paste on os x
+can use pbcopy and pbpaste
+:1,50!pbcopy
+:r !pbpaste

 ###registers
 "kyy , "kp
 "ayy — Replace the contents of register a with the current line.